Home and Property

-The cost of repairing and replacing damage to your home can be expensive, so before you start worrying about costs and calling out an emergency plumber, there are some simple steps to take which will help prevent your pipes from freezing and bursting.
+The cost of replacing possessions and repairing water damage to your home can be expensive.
+Fortunately, there are some simple steps you can take which will help prevent your pipes from freezing and bursting, and stop you having to call out an emergency plumber.

 1. Have regular check-ups